ericpesto/ai-sample-generator/README.md

 ## Description

-This project is an AI-powered WAV generator that allows you to create audio samples based on various parameters like speed, duration, mood, artists, and type of sound.
+This project is an AI-powered WAV generator that allows you to create audio samples based on various parameters like speed, duration, mood, genres, and type of sound.

 ![Screenshot](https://drive.google.com/uc?export=view&id=1rBYxe1SXq_L6N5X0AM_J7DHGbevq3HLF)